Keep Your Landscape Lush With The Best Garden Hoses Of 2022

 Types Of Garden Hoses

-While many folks tend to think a garden hose is a garden hose, there are actually quite a few different types of garden hose ranging from the traditional to the expandable and running the gamut from cheap to pretty darned expensive.
+While many folks tend to think a garden hose is a garden hose, there are actually quite a few different types of garden hoses ranging from the traditional to the expandable and they also run from the incredibly cheap to some pretty pricey ones.

 Flat hoses - The flat hose looks like a miniature version of the firefighter’s hose.
 It lays flat on the ground with a deflated appearance until the water is turned on.
 Flat hoses are typically made of vinyl and are best for applications that don’t require a lot of flexibility.
-It’s not common to find them in homes but it’s not unheard of.
+It’s not common to find them in homes but many homeowners seem to like them.

 Sprinkler hoses - The sprinkler hose is perforated along its length and sends a mist into the air that settles on the garden or lawn.
 Some people turn them around so that the perforations are face down and use them as a soaker hose.
 Typically sprinkler hoses don’t work well in flower beds because the plants prevent the mist from rising.

 Soaker hoses - Soaker hoses can be found in gardens nationwide where they are used to seep water into the soil so it can be soaked up by plant roots.
 Soaker hoses make efficient use of water and many are used on a semi-permanent basis in gardens, although they’re often covered in mulch because they can be negatively affected by direct, prolonged sunlight.

 Pocket hoses - The pocket hose, also known as the expandable garden hose, expands to about 3 times its empty size when you turn on the tap.
 Several of the hoses on our list are expandable garden hoses for good reason.
 They’re good for around the yard like long hoses but they pack away neater than even a short garden hose.
 The downside of the expandable hoses is that they tend not to last very long and they can be damaged by regular exposure to sunlight.